grpc/proposal/A71-xds-fallback.md

 to resource change notifications. "xds:foo" will still be using cached resources obtained from the primary server.

-### Proposed Changes to the Code Base
+### Changes to the code base

-1. Refactor XdsClient to support multiple instances.
-This will introduce a map of "sub-XdsClient" instances keyed by the data plane target.
+1. Refactor code using XdsClient to support multiple instances.
-1. Add support for multiple xDS servers in the `bootstrap.json`.
+1. Add support for multiple xDS servers in the bootstrap JSON.
 Current implementation only returns the first entry and ignores the rest.
-1. Implement additional changes to XdsClient:
+1. Add multi-client support to CSDS

+#### Refactor code using XdsClient to support multiple instances.

+1. Introduce a map of "sub-XdsClient" instances keyed by the data plane target.
-    - For each authority, we need to store an ordered list of channels instead of just one channel.
+1. For each authority, we need to store an ordered list of channels instead of just one channel.
-    - Whenever we lose contact with a given server and there is at least one resource requested but not cached, if the current server is not the last server in the list, then we create a channel/stream for the next server in the list.
+1. Whenever we lose contact with a given server and there is at least one resource requested but not cached, if the current server is not the last server in the list, then we create a channel/stream for the next server in the list.
-    - Whenever we get back in contact with a given server, if we have a channel/stream for the next server in the list, close it.
+1. Whenever we get back in contact with a given server, if we have a channel/stream for the next server in the list, close it.
-1. Add multi-client support to CSDS (see [A40] for details).
-    - Add add a field to the ClientConfig message in the CSDS response to indicate which channel target the data is associated with.

-#### Changes to bootstrap.json
+#### Add support for multiple xDS servers in the bootstrap JSON

-Currently `bootstrap.json` supports multiple xDS servers but semantics are not explicitely specified.
+Currently bootstrap JSON supports multiple xDS servers but semantics are not explicitely specified.

-1. xDS servers will be attempted in the order they are specified in the bootstrap.json.
+1. xDS servers will be attempted in the order they are specified in the bootstrap JSON.
 Server will only be attempted if the previous entry in the list is not available.
 1. xDS client will report a failure if the last entry in the list is not available.

-#### Internal xDS bootstrap representation

 Currently internal data structures do not allow for more then a single xDS server.
 The implementation needs to be updated to handle multiple servers, maintainig their fallback order.

-#### XdsClient class changes

-Each language implementation will need to ensure that multiple XdsClient instances may be created and torn down as needed during the application lifetime.
+#### Add multi-client support to CSDS

+Ses [A40] for details on CSDS.

+Add add a field to the ClientConfig message in the CSDS response to indicate which channel target the data is associated with.

 ### Temporary environment variable protection